 process and analyse data.

 These processes will produce data that needs to be preserved for the long term either as a product or by-product.
-Examples of documents to be managed during project execution include signed contracts and approvals received from stakeholders or other authorities.
+Examples of documents to be managed during project execution include signed contracts and approvals received from stakeholders or other authorities, data access policies and processes, and project logs, .

 the Closing Collection Group